How Our PR Services Work

 What Do We Need From You?

-To get the best from the PR Plan, we need collaboration.
+To get the best from your PR service, we need collaboration.

 You do not need to spend hours every day on PR, but you do need to be responsive.